sidartaoss/project-002/README.md

 # Project 002 - Consuming HTTP Microservices

 One microservice does not form an application; you need a system of microservices.
-Now  that we  have  our  first  microservice  running,let’s  write  a  second  microservice  to  consume  it.
-This  second  micro‐service  also  provides  an  HTTP  facade  to  invoke  it,  and  on  each invocation  calls  the  microservice  we  just  implemented.
+Now that we have our first microservice running, let’s write a second microservice to consume it.
+This second microservice also provides an HTTP facade to invoke it, and on each invocation calls the microservice we just implemented.

 This project is based on the references below.